Nedgang/paired_end_sorter/README.md

 Time to treat 2 files with 659,996 and 593,837 reads: 1h 21min 40sec

 ## Installation
-You will need biopython:
+You will need biopython and docopt:

-        sudo pip3 install biopython
+        sudo pip3 install biopython docopt

 ## Documentation
 Usage: